KasparEtter/ef1p/internet/index.md

 This means that the Internet provides no guarantees about whether and in what time a packet is delivered.
 [Internet service providers (ISP)](https://en.wikipedia.org/wiki/Internet_service_provider) provide access to the Internet for businesses and private individuals.
-They maintain proprietary computer networks for their customers, which are themselves interconnected through [international backbones](https://en.wikipedia.org/wiki/Internet_backbone).
+They maintain proprietary computer networks for their customers and are themselves interconnected through [international backbones](https://en.wikipedia.org/wiki/Internet_backbone).
 The big achievement of the Internet is making individual networks interoperable through the [Internet Protocol (IP)](https://en.wikipedia.org/wiki/Internet_Protocol).